Lapseyy/Palindrome-Stack-Queue/INSTRUCTIONS.md

 You may add helper functions to classes within the above source files, but do not remove or modify any existing functions.

-Unit tests to determine your grade will be run against the code in the above files, and no other files.
+Unit tests to determine your grade will be run agakefile*, *main.cpp*, and *CPP_Tests.cpp* filesainst the code in the above files, and no other files.

-The *Makefile*, *main.cpp*, and *CPP_Tests.cpp* files should not be edited.
+The *M should not be edited.

 The *main.cpp* file should not be edited.
 It is just a very simple interface to help you play around with your palindrome detector.
 It will not be graded.
 If you wish to make a custom program to help your debugging/development, you should edit the *sandbox.cpp* file instead.